 Q. Are there any Continuing Education (CE) credits available?

-A. Yes, CE credits will be offered at the 2014-2015 APA LIWP.
-Eighteen CE credits will be offered in collaboration with Women's Mental Health Associates (12 credits for August, 6 credits for March).
+A. Yes, Continuing Education credits (CE) will be offered at the 2015-16 APA LIWP.
+Eighteen CE credits will be offered in collaboration with Women's Mental Health Associates (12 credits for October, 6 credits for March).
 Women's Mental Health Associates is approved by the American Psychological Association to sponsor continuing education for psychologists.
-Licensed APA LIWP participants who register for CE credits will have an additional fee of $50.00 for the August 2014 and March 2015 program.
+Licensed APA LIWP participants who register for CE credits will have an additional fee of $50.00 for the October 2015 and March 2016 program.

-A. Participants will receive an email notification, a hard copy letter of selection and a formal letter announcing your selection will be sent to your reference.
+A. Participants will receive an email notification and a hard copy letter of selection and a formal letter announcing your selection will be sent to your referee.
 We are aware that many applicants will hold making their airplane reservations until the selections have been made.

-A. Yes, the leadership institute is scheduled for Monday, Aug.
-4, through Wednesday, Aug.
-6, 2014.
+A. Yes, the Leadership Institute is scheduled for Tuesday, Oct.
+27 through Thursday, Oct.
+29, 2015.
 If you are an APA Council member, please consider applying another year.

-A. The March 2015 program is an integral part of the APA LIWP, which includes five (5) days of in-person training and a series of professional development webinars.
-To gain the most benefit from participation in the 2014-2015 APA LIWP, you are expected to attend the March 2015 program.
+A. The March 2016 program is an integral part of the APA LIWP, which includes five (5) days of in-person training and a series of professional development Webinars.
+To gain the most benefit from participation in the 2015-16 APA LIWP, you are expected to attend the March 2016 program.

 Q. Why does the APA LIWP cost $600.00?